conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 A similar case happens with packages that package :ref:`header-only libraries<creating_packages_other_header_only>`.
 In that case, there's no binary code we need to link with, but just some header files to add to our project.
-In this cases the package ID of the Conan package should not be affected by settings or options.
-For that case, there's a simplified way of declaring that the generated package ID should not take into account settings, options or any information from the requirements, which is using the ``self.info.clear()`` method inside another recipe method called ``package_id()``:
+Thus, the package ID of the Conan package should not be affected by settings or options.
+For that case, there's a simpler way of declaring that the generated package ID should not take into account settings, options or any information from the requirements: calling the ``self.info.clear()`` method inside another recipe method called ``package_id()``:

 .. code-block:: python